Dent Village via Whernside, Great Coum and Crag Hill

 Leaving the trig point retrace steps to the stile and immediately turn left to cross another stile.
 Now descend the steep slopes of Crag Hill in zig zags taking care not to slip.
 At the bottom of the hill join a vehicle track bearing right long the perimeter wall of the pasture.
 This passes though a gate and becomes an enclosed track continuing down hill for about 3/4 mile.
 Upon reaching the Occupation Road again, turn right through a gate and continue for 400m or so.
 Turn left through a gate and follow the track down through Flintergill.
 This gets steeper now following to the left hand side of the ravine often dry in Summer.
 The track emerges at the top of Dent village.
 Pass between the cottages and the village green to reach the Main Street and the bus shelter for the return 564A bus to Dent Station.

-The 564A service has now been assured into the foreseeable future.
+The S1 Saturday bus service has now been assured into the foreseeable future.
 This is an excellent means of reaching Dent Village or Sedbergh whether to walk or visit the pubs, cafes and heritage centre.
-The Saturday bus times at the time of writing are depart Dent Sta 1020, and on the return from Dent village at 1705 and a later bus in the Summer months.
 Please consult the timetable Western Dales Bus

 ©John Carey 2014